-The Sub-fund takes into account all the principal adverse impacts on sustainability factors (hereinafter "PAIs") listed in Table 1 of Annex I of the Delegated Regulation (EU) 2022/1288.
+The sub-fund takes into account all the principal adverse impacts on sustainability factors (hereinafter "PAIs") listed in Table 1 of Annex I of the Delegated Regulation (EU) 2022/1288.

-The PAIs are intrinsically linked to the Manager's commitment to reduce the negative impact of the Subfund's investments by avoiding activities or behaviours that may significantly hinder sustainable and inclusive growth.
+The PAIs are intrinsically linked to the Manager's commitment to reduce the negative impact of the sub-fund's investments by avoiding activities or behaviours that may significantly hinder sustainable and inclusive growth.
 This commitment is incorporated throughout the research and investment process from its inception.

-In concrete terms, PAIs are incorporated into the various stages of upstream Sub-fund construction via exclusions and the resulting eligible universe (i), and through the investment process via fundamental analysis, controversy monitoring and ongoing dialogue with investees (ii):
+In concrete terms, PAIs are incorporated into the various stages of upstream sub-fund construction via exclusions and the resulting eligible universe (i), and through the investment process via fundamental analysis, controversy monitoring and ongoing dialogue with investees (ii):

-- 1) Firstly, with regard to environmental PAI: - they are analysed and monitored at the level of the investee issuers, particularly with regard to PAIs related to greenhouse gas emissions and energy performance, including through the Manager's research in the context of the recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD). - after that, the Global Standards compliance filter includes a filter on environmental protection.
+- they are analysed and monitored at the level of the investee issuers, particularly with regard to PAIs related to greenhouse gas emissions and energy performance, including through the Manager's research in the context of the recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD); - after that, the Global Standards compliance filter includes a filter on environmental protection;